 The SES is an innovative, interactive, and adaptable sustainable living and learning environment.
 It provides both a prototype and a demonstration of the opportunities for innovation and integration that an urban academic/residential setting provides.
 As part of the extension of the campus south of W. Sheridan Rd, SES acts as a link between the academic campus and the new sophomore and freshmen residential area; creating a unique identity for the South Campus.
 The center is a working laboratory, where a diverse population of Loyola University students, researchers, and community members participate in ongoing experiment in innovation and environmental stewardship.

 SES is not only a building- it is a new academic unit merging the Environmental Science Department, the Office of Sustainability, the Center for Urban Environmental Research and Policy, and the academic programs of the Loyola University Retreat and Ecology Campus.

 To learn more about the new School of Environmental Sustainability, click here.

 - LEED Silver: Klarchek Information Commons, Norville Athletic Center, Damen Student Center

 - LEED Gold: Cuneo Hall, Marcella Neihoff School of Nursing

-- Coming Soon: Institute of Environmental Sustainability (Target Gold), De Nobili Residence Hall (Target Silver), Quinlan School of Business (Target TBD) and Center for Transformational Research (Target TBD).
+- Coming Soon: School of Environmental Sustainability (Target Gold), De Nobili Residence Hall (Target Silver), Quinlan School of Business (Target TBD) and Center for Transformational Research (Target TBD).